zrodevkaan/BDPlugins/README.md

 ## Unshortener

 Long links made simple.
 Unshortener, powered by an external API ([Unshorten](https://unshorten.me)), expands any shortened URL and lays bare its full original form.

+## AboutMeFix

+About me's abled to be fully seen.
+AboutMeFix fixing all of discords weird text wrapping.